Boris Johnson makes last-ditch attempt to clear his name on Partygate

 Culture secretary Nadine Dorries, Mr Johnson’s most loyal ally, told the Daily Mail: “This expert legal opinion shows that the inquiry was a biased, Kafkaesque witch-hunt – it should now be halted before it does any more damage.”

 It is not clear how Mr Johnson intends to use Lord Pannick’s legal advice, understood to question the committee’s terms of reference.
-No 10 has repeatedly said the PM will co-operate will the inquiry.
+No 10 has repeatedly said the PM will co-operate will the inquiry, set to begin in the autumn.

-Mr Johnson’s allies have questioned whether he “deliberately” or “knowingly” misled parliament during the Partygate saga.
-But the privileges committee made said his “intention” is not relevant in deciding whether he is in contempt of parliament.
+His allies have questioned whether he “deliberately” misled parliament during the Partygate saga.
+But his “intention” is not relevant in deciding whether he is in contempt, the committee has made clear.

+The committee’s terms of reference state that whether the PM “deliberately” misled the House “may become one of the key issues of the inquiry”, but is not necessarily crucial is deciding whether he was in contempt of parliament.

 A memo stated: “It is for the committee and the House to determine whether a contempt has occurred and the intention of the contemnor is not relevant to making that decision.”